What Do Colleges Want?

 For the last ten years, admissions officers have consistently reported that these factors are most important in admissions decisions at their institutions:

 Grades in college prep courses matter most.
 No surprise here: When asked to rate the importance of specific factors in admissions decisions, 80 percent of admissions officers said that a student's grades in college preparatory courses were of "considerable importance" in the decision.
 College preparatory courses were not defined in the study, but, in general, these include what I term core academic subjects: English, math, science, social science, and foreign language.
 And, not surprisingly, the more selective the college, the more weight is placed on grades in college prep courses.
-Bottom line: Putting extra effort into your core academic classes pays off when it comes time to appy to college.
+Bottom line: Putting your full effort into earning excellent grades in your core academic classes pays off when it comes time to appy to college.

 A challenging high school curriculum is next in importance.
 Grades alone aren't enough.
 Admissions offices are looking for students who have sought out academic challenge in high school.
 This includes taking honors and Advanced Placement courses when available, but also taking a full slate of core academic subjects for all four years of high school whenever possible.
 Nearly 68 percent of admissions officers rated this factor as being of considerable importance when reviewing applicant files.
 Again, the more selective the college, the more important the high school curriculum becomes as a factor in admissions decisions.
 Among colleges that accept less than 50 percent of applicants, 83 percent said that the level of challenge of an applicant's high school curriculum was of considerable importance.
 Bottom line: Whenever possible, seek out challenging classes in your high school.
 Not only will doing so increase your chances of admission, it will help you be better prepared for academic success in college.